marwaaboshall/neighborhood-map-react-fend/README.md

 * First, install and run the project using the instructions above.
 * In the main page, you'll find a list of locations, markers on google maps and an input field to filter locations.
-* By clicking on any marker or a list element, you can find an infowindow about the selected location with the nearby place retrieved from foursqaure API depending on the longitude and latitude of the location.
+* By clicking on any marker or a list element, you can find an infowindow about the selected location with a nearby place retrieved from foursqaure API depending on the longitude and latitude of that location.
 * Use the input field to filter the locations both on the list view and on the map.
 * You can close the side menu using the close button and open it using the hamburger menu button.